ProJobless/Charme/readme.md

   * Install MongoDB, see http://www.php.net/manual/de/mongo.installation.php
   *  Copy the files on your webserver so that index.php is in the root directory.
 Note: If you copied the repository, just copy the files in the /server directory on your server.
   * Protect /admin with a .htaccess file
   * Edit config.php.
 Set a network ID.
-To be compa
-  * tible to other beta testers set NETWORK_ID to CHARME_BETA1.
+To be compatible to other beta testers set NETWORK_ID to CHARME_BETA1.
 You have to read and agree to license_charme.txt when joining networks starting with CHARME.

 ## Version